Antonia Juhasz

 About

-Antonia’s investigations follow the trail of oil as it seeps into virtually every corner of human existence from climate change to the environment, politics to economics, public health to human rights, and from war to peace.
+Antonia’s investigations follow the trail of oil as it seeps into virtually every corner of human existence from climate change to human rights, public health to the environment, politics to economics, and from war to peace.
 Reporting from the frontlines of fossil fuels and the climate crisis, her investigations have taken her a mile below the ocean surface in the Gulf of Mexico to the rainforests of the Ecuadoran Amazon, from the deserts of Afghanistan to the fracking fields of North Dakota, from the Alaskan Arctic to the oiled beaches of Santa Barbara, and many more places in between.
-Her writing highlights women and girls of color, as their stories are least often told.
+Antonia has focused on the leadership of women and girls and environmental justice and BIPOC communities.
 Antonia’s photographs regularly accompany her articles.

-Antonia was a 2012-2013 Investigative Journalism Fellow at the Investigative Reporting Program, a working news room at the Graduate School of Journalism at the University of California, Berkeley.
-She traveled to Afghanistan and Tajikistan, investigating the role of oil and natural gas in the Afghanistan war reporting for The Atlantic and Harper’s Magazine.
+As an Investigative Journalism Fellow at the Investigative Reporting Program (a working news room at the Graduate School of Journalism at the University of California, Berkeley) Antonia traveled to Afghanistan and Tajikistan, investigating the role of oil and natural gas in the Afghanistan war, reporting for The Atlantic and Harper’s Magazine.

-Antonia is the author of BLACK TIDE: the Devastating Impact of the Gulf Oil Spill (Wiley 2011), a searing look at the human face of BP’s disaster the Gulf.
+Antonia is the author of BLACK TIDE: the Devastating Impact of the Gulf Oil Spill (Wiley 2011), a searing look at the human face of BP’s oil disaster in the Gulf.
 An in-depth investigation into the causes and consequences of the largest offshore drilling oil spill in world history.
-It uncovers the public policy choices that enabled the disaster to take place and the obstacles that have prevented the best policy responses from occurring.
-Black Tide includes first-hand interviews with key actors in government, industry, and advocacy organizations.
-Juhasz reports from the front lines where she was embedded in those communities most impacted by the disaster.
+It uncovers the public policy choices that enabled the disaster and the obstacles that have prevented the best policy responses from occurring.
+In addition to first-hand interviews with key actors in government, industry, and advocacy organizations, Juhasz reports from the front lines where she was embedded in those communities most impacted by the disaster.

 “It’s hard to imagine a better person to turn loose on this epochal disaster than Antonia Juhasz, with her compassionate heart, vivid prose, and rich expertise in both oil and economic policy… It’s not just a book about disaster: it’s a series of encounters with real people, from oceanographers to oyster shuckers, striving to make things right.
 Black Tide is riveting, infuriating, and incredibly important to understand the places, politics, and people who survived the Gulf oil disaster.” –Rebecca Solnit.